0xDBFB7/ceramic/documents/description.md

 The idea is primarily "if Mr. Musk can sell flamethrowers to fund a tunnel, maybe I can sell a furnace to fund a particle accelerator", but don't buy it for that.

+I would greatly prefer to do this when all is said and done and I have some pretty pictures of the product to show.
+Unfortunately, university dicates that I cannot spend time polishing this to a commercial level if nobody would be interested.

 Specs: